 In the ancient days, Chinese southerners measured water boiling temperatures by the size of three eyeballs: crab eyes, shrimp eyes, and fish eyes.
 (They did all this without the microscope!)

-• Crab Eyes—The smallest bubbles represent hot water at the cusp of boiling around the edge of the pot.
+- Crab Eyes — The smallest bubbles, at the cusp of boiling around the edge of the pot.
+Roughly 160–170°F / 71–77°C.

-• Shrimp Eyes—Slightly bigger bubbles are covering the entire surface of the water.
-It means a mid-boil.
+- Shrimp Eyes — Slightly bigger bubbles covering the entire surface of the water.
+A mid-boil, roughly 175–185°F / 80–85°C.

 So true and wise to this day.
 Imagine, back a couple of thousand years when there was no digital temperature gauge.
 Or, hello, whistling tea kettles?
 How ingenious.

+The bigger the eyeball size, the stronger the boil.
 Lu Yu made his Powdered tea at the “Crab eye” boiling temperature.

 Lu Yu brought a new craze for sophisticated tea-things such as teacups, tea sets, and utensils in China.
 This Tang Dynasty tea-making set was excavated from the Famen Temple of China.

 Stage 3.
-Whipped tea
+Whipped Tea

 Whip It, Whip It Good.

-In ancient China, this 10th-century tradition became a tea-drinking frenzy and a national pastime over what’s known as “Tea Battles” or Cha Dou茶斗 in Chinese.
+In ancient China, this 10th-century tradition became a tea-drinking frenzy and a national pastime over what’s known as “Tea Battles” or Cha Dou 茶斗 in Chinese.
 Tea-makers competed for the title “King of Tea” based on the frothiness of one’s Whipped tea and the size of bubbles in the foam.

-These tea tournaments took place throughout the southern regions of China (Their form of Breakdancing.)
+These tea tournaments took place throughout the southern regions of China (their form of breakdancing).

 Stage 4.
 Steeped Tea